 Currently, local districts leverage qualifying school funding resources, grants, and partnership project funds to help support their district 1:1 mobile computing programs.
-Districts are encouraged to create sustainability plans for ongoing funding, technical support, professional learning and digital resource budgets to help sustain high-quality programs.
+Districts are encouraged to create sustainability plans for ongoing funding, technical support, professional learning, and digital resource budgets to help sustain high-quality programs.
 DPI will be releasing the Wisconsin Digital Learning Plan Ed Tech Funding Guide later this fall to support districts in planning for 1:1 programming.
 Districts are encouraged to make sure they assess the total cost of ownership (TCO), return on investment (RoI) as well as the instructional return on investment to ensure a successful 1:1 program.

 1:1 Instructional Planning and Implementation Resources

 DPI supports district planning teams to provide high quality 1:1 device implementation programs by leveraging the district planning and budgeting toolset.
-District are encouraged to recognize the importance of aligning their vision for student learning to the type of learning environments, mobile device selections, instructional material and professional learning that leverage technology.
+District are encouraged to recognize the importance of aligning their vision for student learning to the type of learning environments, mobile device selections, instructional material, and professional learning that leverage technology.
 The Future Ready Dashboard tools within the context of our Wisconsin district planning tools to work across a collaborative district leadership team for effective planning and implementation, District teams are encouraged to consider the ecosystem and funding options needed to support a 1:1 implementation program that includes:

-- purchasing personal electronic computing devices
+- purchase personal electronic computing devices

-- purchasing software for the devices
+- purchase software for the devices

-- train professional staff on how to effectively incorporate personal electronic devices into a classroom and into the grade level curriculum
+- train professional staff on how to effectively incorporate personal electronic devices into a classroom and into the grade-level curriculum

 District all need to consider home access mobile hot spots or community-based broadband solutions for students to ensure equitable access for all students.
 Districts also need to create local acceptable use policies that empower students to leverage mobile devices and digital resources in their classrooms in responsible ways.
 The Wisconsin Information and Technology Literacy (ITL) standards are an important resource for districts to guide instructional planning, digital citizenship standards, and student agency in digital rich learning environments.
 DPI has created the Internet Safety resource page to support students, educators, parents, and districts in best practices which are vital to ensure student safety and protection of student data with 1:1 mobile device programs.